sontung2310/course-learning-companion/README.md

 ![System architecture](images/architecture.png)

-This system is not just a standalone agent; it is designed as a production AI platform with a layered architecture to ensure stability, efficiency, and reliability.
+This system is not just a **standalone agent**; it is designed as a **production AI platform** with a layered architecture to ensure stability, efficiency, and reliability.

 - The API layer serves as the entry point for handling requests.
 - Gateway layer manages routing and orchestration across services.
 - Guardrails layer enforces safety, validation, and policy constraints on model outputs.
-The Observation layer provides monitoring, logging, and tracing to maintain system transparency and performance.
+- Observation layer provides monitoring, logging, and tracing to maintain system transparency and performance.
-- Caching is integrated to optimize response time and reduce redundant computations
+- Caching is integrated to optimize response time and reduce redundant computations.
 - RAG (vector database) layer enables retrieval of relevant lecture materials to ground responses in accurate context.

 Together, these layers form a robust foundation that allows agents to operate consistently and effectively in real-world environments.